JackWei33/OpenMP-Debugger/README.md

 ## Summary
 We are developing a powerful debugging tool for C++ code using OpenMP.
-This tool will help developers identify bottlenecks, optimize performance, and ensure correctness by detecting potential race conditions and synchronization issues.
+This tool will help developers visualize task-based workloads, optimize performance, and ensure correctness by detecting potential deadlocks.
+Extended descriptions for all the following sections can be found in the project proposal, midway report and final report.

 ---